Status

 About

 This observational study is being conducted by Healing Hope International to collect real-world data on an emerging treatment approach for Long COVID in patients with immunodeficiency.
-The study explores the relationship between the RXRA gene and neuroinflammation and investigates the effects of intranasal immunoglobulin (IVIG) therapy in a real-world setting.
+The study investigates the effects of intranasal immunoglobulin (IVIG) therapy in a real-world setting.

 Participants will be individuals diagnosed with Long COVID who have confirmed immunodeficiency, such as low IgG or IgA levels or specific antibody deficiency.
 These individuals are receiving care through international clinical programs and will not receive any treatment as part of this study.
 Instead, Healing Hope will collect health information, clinical outcomes, and laboratory results from participating sites to better understand how intranasal IVIG might help reduce symptoms such as fatigue, brain fog, inflammation, and immune dysregulation.